Implement Stack with Queue, Implement Queue with Stack

 };

-There is a small issue with this implementation: the original element at the end of the queue is pushed to the front and removed, but the top_elem
+There is one small problem.
+The last element of the queue is moved to the front and removed, but the top_elem

 variable is not updated.
-We need to make a small adjustment:
+We need to make a small change:

 class MyStack {